 Pattadakal Temple Tour Packages

-Virupaksha Temple: This is the largest and the grandest of all temples present in Pattadakal built in 8th Century.
-This temple was built by Queen Lokamahadevi in honour of her husband’s victory against the Pallavas of Kanchi.
-This temple is rich in sculptures and acrhitecture.
+Virupaksha Temple: This is the largest and the grandest of all temples present in Pattadakal built in the 8th Century.
+This temple was built by Queen Lokamahadevi in honor of her husband’s victory against the Pallavas of Kanchi.
+This temple is rich in sculptures and architecture.
 This temple has a sanctum, an inner passage, pillared navaranga and triple entrances from three directions and a huge gateway in front along with a small gateway from behind.
 It has a fine large stone bull, which acts as a mega attraction for tourists.

 Sangameshwar Temple: This is the oldest temple in Pattadakal which was bulit by Chalukya King.
 This temple is built in Dravidian style and it contains a Sanctum, Inner passage and navaranga.
 The Sanctum and Inner passage is connected with a passage which has several lattices of different design.
 Both of the Sangamesvara temple and the Virupaksha temple are similar to each other in shape and design from base to sikhara.

 Papantha Temple: This temple is built in Vesara Style.
 Earlier, it was started in Nagara Style but later it changed to Dravidian Style.
 Sculptures here tells you more about the scenes from Ramayana and Mahabharatha.
 Amorous couples and decorative carvings are made to give this temple a more different look and architecture.

 Some more temples are present in Pattadakal like Jain Temples, several small shrines of Lord Shiva, Galganatha Temple, etc… which all togeather make Pattadakal a destination of UNESCO World Heritage Site.